Facebook’s latest attempt to slow disinformation means probation for groups

-The company will be closely monitoring how group administrators and moderators handle posts during those three months, and could decide to shut a group down completely if it repeatedly allows too many offending posts.
+The company will be closely monitoring how group administrators and moderators handle posts during those two months, and could decide to shut a group down completely if it repeatedly allows too many offending posts.
 The change makes the volunteers who run groups more responsible for what happens inside them.

 “We are temporarily requiring admins and moderators of some political and social groups in the U.S. to approve all posts, if their group has a number of Community Standards violations from members,” said Facebook company spokesperson Leonard Lam.
 He said the company was taking the measure “in order to protect people during this unprecedented time.”